 Places to stay: For a comfortable or reasonable stay in Savannah, you can book rooms at the Country Inn and Suites by Raddison, the Double Tree by Hilton Hotel or even the Holiday Inn.

-2. Bald Head Island
+2. Weekend trip to Bald Head Island from Charlotte

 One of the most secluded spots near driving distance of Charlotte is Bald Head Island.
 The Outer Banks offer one of the most serene experiences, but due to the distance from the city, it is impossible to visit.
 Bald Head Island is at a very reasonable distance from the Queen City, and after a few hours’ drive tourists can experience the serenity that is hard to find elsewhere.